 The amount you can transfer into an NGS Income account is limited by your transfer balance cap.
-The general transfer balance cap for the 2025-26 financial year is \$2 million.
+The general transfer balance cap for the 2024-25 financial year is \$1.9 million (will increase to \$2 million for 2025-26).
 However, all individuals have their own personal transfer balance cap which is managed by the ATO.
 You can view your personal transfer balance cap through your ATO linked account by logging into my.gov.au